semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 When searching or applying a filter in the table, we didn't find anything.

-> 💡 In this state, the illumination of the sorted column must be preserved.
+> 💡 In this state, save the active state of the sorted column.

 **Showing this state when there is no have data** on the parameters requested by the user.
 The user performed some actions with filters or sorting of data.